carmen-timpau/BBO-Capstone-Project/README.md

 <ins> **Developer Contact Details:** </ins>

-Carmen-Mihaela Timpau, carmen.timpau21@alumni.imperial.ac.uk, Imperial College London, London, United Kingdom.
+Carmen-Mihaela Timpau, carmen.timpau21@alumni.imperial.ac.uk, Imperial College London, United Kingdom.

 _Please do get in touch if you have any questions or want to discuss this project._